A List of Reasons Why the Rapture of

 Those who hold to the Rapture of the Church are far more careful to observe what the Bible says in context.
-They can observe the simple fact that there is a difference between up and down.
+They respect the simmple fact that there is a difference between up and down.
 Believers go up to meet Christ in the air.
 The Second Coming is indeed truly a “coming” of the Lord down to the earth physically to establish the millennial kingdom promised to the Old Testament prophets.

 The Rapture is called the Blessed Hope.
-It promises redemption from the terrible seven year Tribulation so detailed in the book of Revelation.
+It promises redemption (or a rescue) from the terrible seven year Tribulation so detailed in the book of Revelation.

 Generally speaking, those who deny the Rapture of the Church interpret the Bible in a “spiritualized” or “allegorical” way.
-They also fail to consider “contexts.”
+They also either ignore or fail to respect the context of the Bible.
 They deny certain passages of Scripture in the normal sense.
 By letting the Bible speak plainly in its teachings to us, we honor the Lord.
-We take His Word at face value!
+We take His Word at face value.